 Home-based Pediatric OT services

-Besides work, I enjoy exploring the beautiful Northwest with my family, traveling, and listening to books on tape.
+Besides work, she enjoys exploring the beautiful Northwest with her family, traveling, and listening to books on tape.

 Chrisanne Wood has over 20 years of experience as a programmer on a wide variety of platforms.
 As the mother of a nonverbal 17-year-old boy who has been communicating using various devices and applications for about 8 years, she is familiar with a number of applications because of having to modify his device regularly.
 Additionally she has programmed for Sno-King's clients on an as-needed basis for the past three years.
 Working as a part-time paraeducator in the Mukilteo School District where she works directly with students, she often assists the speech-language pathologist in the classroom with the programming of student devices .